It's 'a stressful time' for many first-time NFL free agents

 "The first time through, you really have no idea whatsoever."

 That uncertainty can make for some tough decisions.
 Former Chiefs wide receiver J.J.
 Birden went on the free-agent market in 1995, in the early years of free agency.
-His 1994 stats, 48 receptions and four touchdowns, look thin by today's standards but were considered good numbers at the time in what was a run-based Chiefs offense.
+His 1994 stats -- 48 receptions and four touchdowns -- look thin by today's standards but were considered good numbers at the time in what was a run-based Chiefs offense.

 Birden said he strongly considered re-signing with the Chiefs before free agency started even though he was disappointed with their offer.